barryclark/jekyll-now/_posts/2015-10-31-Android-Posting.md

 The app lets you create new posts and drafts after authenticating with GitHub and commit to the repo.
 There are currently a few bugs on marshmallow, for example my attempt at previewing posts failed and some of the dialogs currently have missing confirmation buttons.
 But given what I'm trying to do, an app like MrHyde is a breath of fresh air after coming from a BlackBerry world.

 Now once I catch my own I'll see if it really holds up as a viable tool for writing regular posts going forward.

+## Update

+I messaged the developers and they fixed the missing dialog buttons that same day.
+Really pleased with the app so far.